JustDanceModding/JustDanceModding/README.md

 They will once they're done.

 ## Who is in the project?
-For now the members are: sen_ (me), rama0dev, davjok.
+For now the members are: sen_ (me), rama0dev, davjok, miaixo.

 ## Stay tuned for more updates!